 Hidden Bonus: See Boats Line Up for the Panama Canal

 This honestly happened by accident but is one of my favorite things about flying into Panama City.
 A few minutes before landing at Tocumen Airport you’ll fly over the Pacific Ocean just in front of the start of the Panama Canal.
-Here you’ll be able to see from your plane window hundreds of boats waiting their turn to pass through the Panama Canal.
+Here you’ll be able to see from your plane window dozens of boats waiting their turn to pass through the Panama Canal.
 The average waiting time for a boat is 48 hours and there are tons of them!
 It’s such a unique perspective of the boats and I always try to get a window seat flying into Panama because of it.

 Bonus: Day Trip to Taboga Island Beach